August 1, 1946, was election day in Tennessee. As we still do on the first Thursday in August, Tennesseans went to the polls.·

 The Tennessean, the Memphis Press-Scimitar, the Knoxville News-Sentinel and the Chattanooga Times all strongly endorsed Kefauver and Browning.

 August 5, 1948 — two years after the Battle of Athens — Crump’s machine suffered a pair of crushing defeats on the same day.
-Kefauver and Browning each won the Democratic nomination in their respective races.
+Kefauver and Browning each won the Democratic nomination in his respective race.

 Foreseeing the turbulence on the Democratic side, the Republicans had nominated candidates, including country music star Roy Acuff for governor.
-It was 1948, though, so President Truman’s coattails in a Democratic state combined with the overwhelming good will for beating Crump assured that Kefauver and Browning would win in November.
+It was 1948, though, so President Truman’s coattails in a Democratic state combined with the overwhelming good will for beating Crump assured that Kefauver and Browning won in November.

 Just like Robert E. Lee after Gettysburg, though, this huge defeat didn’t mean Crump was finished.
 His compatriot K.D.
 McKellar still held the other Senate seat, and Crump entertained visions of a comeback one day.